bgrayburn/itemSetCount/README.md

 # Quickstart
 Assuming you have MongoDB, you need to set the addresses, database names, and collection names in both `common_multicore.py` and `common_item_analysis_agg.py`

-Running `./run_it_all.sh` from the root folder of this repo with run this complete workflow on test data located in the `/test/input` directory.
-In this folder is also a script to generate the test data in case you want to vary the parameters used to generate the test data.
+Running `./run_it_all.sh` from the root folder of this repo will run the complete workflow on test data located in the `/test/input` directory.
+In that folder is also a script to generate the test data in case you want to vary the parameters used to generate the test data.
 Outputs of the workflow will be generated in `/test/output`.

 # What it is and isn't
 This repo uses python multiprocessing and MongoDB to accomplish a (local) MapReduce job in which the frequency of items and sets of items in a list of transactions are counted.
 This code can be easily modified to accomplish a number of MapReduce type jobs including word count, large data-set filtering, and joining a large dataset with one or multiple small datasets.